JacopoPan/a-minimalist-guide/Part4-Modifying-AirSim.md

 always remember 2
 if/when you modify or update AirSim, remember to replace the Plugins folder in the project

-### Create UE4 project from scratch and add assets from Marketplace with Epic Games Launcher
+### Create a UE4 project with AirSim using assets from Epic Games Launcher's Marketplace

 needs ubuntu and either a win or mac machine (or a 3rd party solution doing the same as Epic Games Launcher)